 Frequently asked questions

-A: You may submit an Federal Postcard Application (PDF) any time during the year.
+You may submit an federal postcard application (PDF, 1MB) any time during the year.
 However, you should submit it as far ahead of the election as possible to avoid delays in receiving your ballot.

 Ballots sent by mail are airmailed to addresses outside the continental U.S. Your ballot will be sent to you by an express mail service if you provide a prepaid envelope to the county auditor’s office.
 Note: Your voted ballot must arrive back at the county no later than Election Day to be counted.

-A: If you submit timely absentee ballot applications but never receive your ballot or you are concerned that you will not be able to return your ballot in time to be counted, you may submit the Federal Write-In Absentee Ballot (FWAB) (PDF) as an alternative.
+If you submit timely absentee ballot applications but never receive your ballot or you are concerned that you will not be able to return your ballot in time to be counted, you may submit the federal write-in absentee ballot (PDF, 1MB) as an alternative.

-A FWAB allows you to write in choices for all offices.
+This type of ballot allows you to write in choices for all offices.
 For federal offices you may indicate your choice by writing in a candidate name or political party.
-When voting for state or local offices on the FWAB, you must write the name of the candidate (not just the party) for your vote to be counted.
+When voting for state or local offices on this ballot, you must write the name of the candidate (not just the party) for your vote to be counted.

-A: An application is valid for the entire year in which the application is received, expiring on December 31 of the year of receipt.
+An application is valid from the time the application is received through the end of that calendar year or through the next regularly scheduled state general election, whichever is later.
 You may specify a different end date in box 6 of the application (e.g., "General election only").
 A ballot will be sent automatically for all elections during that time in which you are eligible to vote.
 You must reapply each year in which you need a ballot or if your overseas mailing address changes.

-A: As a UOCAVA voter, Minnesota allows you to self-certify your FPCA, your ballot return envelope, and the FWAB.
+Minnesota allows you to self-certify your federal postcard application, your ballot return envelope, and the federal write-in absentee ballot .
 You can do this by using the same passport number, Minnesota driver's license or state ID number, or the last 4 digits of your Social Security number on all forms throughout the process.
 If you do not have access to any of these documents, you may attest to the truthfulness of the information under penalty of perjury.
-For assistance, overseas citizens should contact the U.S. embassy or consulate, and military personnel should contact their Voting Assistance Officer (VAO).
+For assistance, overseas citizens should contact the U.S. embassy or consulate, and military personnel should contact their voting assistance officer (VAO).